KalindiFonda/Advent-of-Code/2023/d07/README.md

 sorted_cards = sorted(cards, key=cmp_to_key(compare))
 ```

-and the compare function takes two parameters to compare, and then outputs 0 if they are the same, and a negative or positive number if they are bigger or smaller (the -/+ indicates the dirction of sortage).
+The compare funtion takes two parameters to compare, and then outputs 0 if they are the same, and a negative or positive number if they are bigger or smaller (the -/+ indicates the direction of sortage).

 Oh and for part 2: